Barcelona Insider’s Guide for Trade Show Visitors - 2025 Edition - The Restaurant List & Getting Around

 Plan ahead for visiting touristic spots!

 Planning to visit La Sagrada Familia?
 Book it online first, else you'll be in line for three hours - especially in summer.
-Book ahead (go do it now) and pick the date and time you want to go.
+Book ahead and pick the date and time you want to go.
 Simple!
 Also for Park Güell, Gaudi´s famous park, note that 2d maps don´t fully convey the 3d reality of the city.
 Park Güell sits upon a small mountain.
 Accessing it from the nearest metro (Vallcarca), you will find a hillside of escalators leading you up.
 But you still have to go walk even further.
 The park is huge.
 (Also, you have to pay to see the best bits.)
 So, go, it's great.
 Just don't go at 12 noon in the hot July sun or you will certainly fry and die if you’re not aware it is situated on top of a hill.

 Get out of the city